About the Lord of the Rings Author

 John Ronald Reuel (J.R.R.)
 Tolkien was born in 1892 in South Africa.
-His father was Arthur Reuel Tolkien and worked as a bank manager.
+His father's name was Arthur Reuel Tolkien, and he worked as a bank manager.
 J.R.R. had a younger brother named Hilary Arthur Tolkien.
 The family left for South Africa when the senior Tolkien was promoted to manage an English bank in South Africa.
 During this time, the future author was bitten by a large baboon spider.
 Many believe this experience influenced his writing.
 His father died of rheumatic fever in South Africa.
-This left the family with no income, and his mother took the family to live with her parents in Birmingham, England.
+This left the family with no income, and his mother took them to live with her parents in Birmingham, England.

 World War I

 This was a loose group of people associated with Oxford.
-They would regularly meet for drinks, conversation as well as to read one another's work-in-progress.
-The name of the group was a made-up name with no association to writing.
-Some of the members were Charles Williams, Owen Barfield and one of Tolkien's best friends; C.S.
+They would regularly meet for drinks and conversation as well as to read one another's works in progress.
+The name of the group was a made-up name with no association with writing.
+Some of the members were Charles Williams, Owen Barfield and one of Tolkien's best friends, C.S.
 Lewis.
 The friendship with Tolkien is credited with helping C.S.
 Lewis return to Christianity.
 Lewis had fallen away from the religion when he was a young adult.